dionno/apidocs/source/includes/_customers.md

     }
 }
 ```
-Using this API, you'd be able to fetch a list of customers.
+Using this API, you can fetch a list of customers.

 <span class="http-method http-get">GET</span> `/webapi/customers`

 <aside class="notice">
   Use 'includes' to embed additional details in the response.
 </aside>

 ## Includes (Customers)